-feminist philosophy, Jean-Jacques Rousseau, political philosophy, feminist and postcolonial critique, women and multiculturalism, Simone de Beauvoir
+My research interests include feminist philosophy, Jean-Jacques Rousseau, political philosophy, feminist and postcolonial critique, women and multiculturalism, Simone de Beauvoir.

-“Globalization and the Conceptual Effects of Boundaries Between Western Political Philosophy and Economic Theory: The Case of Publicly Supported Child Care for Working Mothers”, SOCIAL PHILOSOPHY TODAY: SPECIAL ISSUE ON GENDER, DIVERSITY, AND DIFFERENCE, ed.
+- “Globalization and the Conceptual Effects of Boundaries Between Western Political Philosophy and Economic Theory: The Case of Publicly Supported Child Care for Working Mothers”, Social Philosophy Today, ed.
 John Rowan.
 Vol 25 (2009), pp. 31-45.

-FEMINIST INTERPRETATIONS OF JEAN-JACQUES ROUSSEAU, editor.
-Re-Reading the Canon Series, The Pennsylvania State University Press, 2002.
+- Feminist Interpretations of Jean–Jacques Rousseau, editor.
+Re-Reading the Canon Series, Pennsylvania State University Press, 2002.